zeptofs/api-documentation/source/index.html.md

 |---|---|---|---|
 |200|[OK](https://tools.ietf.org/html/rfc7231#section-6.3.1)|OK|[ListAllBankAccountsResponse](#schemalistallbankaccountsresponse)|

-<h1 id="Split-API-Bank-Connections">Bank Connections</h1>
+<h1 id="Zepto-API-Bank-Connections">Bank Connections</h1>

 Bank connections are read-only connections to your contacts' banking data.
-This allows Split (and yourself) to make intelligent transactional decisions leading to better outcomes.
+This allows Zepto (and yourself) to make intelligent transactional decisions leading to better outcomes.

 Use these endpoints to: